 It keeps you in control.
 In litigation a judge (someone who is not familiar with your personal situation) will decide what is best for your family in a matter of hours.
 Mediation can help you avoid this uncertainty.
 You will have the power to decide what is best for you and your child.

 It encourages communication and compromise.
 Mediation can give you the tools of communication and compromise.
 Building these skills can be helpful down the road when you and your ex-spouse or ex-partner must work together to raise your child.

 It is flexible.
 The process allows for parents to choose creative solutions to solve their family law issues, rather than following rigid rules of the court.

 It saves time and money.
 Litigation can become a time-consuming process when conflict is involved.
 This means that attorney's fees and court fees continue to pile up.
 Mediation is a more casual process where you control the amount of time and money that you want to spend.

 It is less stressful.
 You will experience a relaxed environment during our mediation sessions.
 You can choose to dress casually and drink coffee during our conversations.
 This option is often preferred over high-stress, formal court proceedings.

-Arrange an Appointment with A Certified Mediator
+Arrange an Appointment for Mediation